tthtung274/tthtung274/README.md

 ## 👋 About Me

-I am Trần Thanh Tùng, an AI Engineer Intern from Vietnam 🇻🇳
+I am Tung Thanh Tran, an AI Engineer Intern from Vietnam 🇻🇳
 I focus on building AI systems in Natural Language Processing and Computer Vision, with an emphasis on real world applications.

 ## 🎯 Career Objective